 If you don’t yet have a will, it’s probably something you’ve been putting off.
 Consider key milestones in your life – recent and on the horizon.
 Often these life changes are also reasons you need to make (or update) your will.

 How we can help

 Call us today on 03 9667 6444 for a confidential, obligation-free discussion about your circumstances.
-In addition to our face-to-face will writing services, you can purchase DIY Legal Will Kits online or buy a copy from major Australia Post stores or selected newsagency outlets in Victoria.
+In addition to our face-to-face will writing services, you can complete your will online in as little as 30 minutes.